enz091218/WCSorteo/replit.md

   - Set up Python HTTP server workflow
   - All code reviewed and approved by architect

+- **2025-11-21**: Migration to Socket.IO
+  - Replaced localStorage with Node.js + Socket.IO server
+  - Updated script-overlay.js to use Socket.IO WebSocket connections
+  - Updated script-control.js to emit Socket.IO events
+  - Created server.js for real-time state management
+  - Installed Node.js and Socket.IO dependencies
+  - Updated workflow to run Node.js server
+  - Enabled cross-device synchronization (overlay on one device, control on another)
+  - Maintained exact same visual design and user experience

 ## User Preferences
 - None specified yet

 ## Notes
-- Both pages must be served from the same origin for localStorage to work
+- Server must be running for the application to work
-- Works offline after initial page load
+- Overlay and control panel can be on different devices/computers
+- Multiple overlays can connect simultaneously
+- All connected clients receive real-time updates
-- Compatible with all modern browsers
+- Compatible with all modern browsers that support WebSocket
 - Optimized for OBS Browser Source at 1920×1080
+- Accessible from any device using the Replit URL